 Made famous by the movie Rocky, starring Sylvester Stallone, Rocky’s story about being an up-and-coming boxer was inspirational.
-Although he didn’t win the fight against Apollo Creed, he won the love of the viewers.
+Although he didn’t win the fight against Apollo Creed, he won the love of the viewers and maybe money with Bet365.
 Rocky’s willingness to work hard and hustle to become the world champion in boxing.
 Despite being a fictional character, this rags-to-riches story demonstrated the grind Rocky was prepared to put in to be the best.
 After being immortalized in bronze in 1980 for the film Rocky III, Stallone donated the statue to the City of Philadelphia, where it now stands at the bottom of the stairs outside the Philadelphia Museum of Art.

 Known as one of the most legendary baseball players in the world, Babe Ruth set the records for all-time home runs, RBIs, and slugging percentage.
 Although some of those records have now been beaten, he was the player who popularized the MLB, and brought fans to the biggest baseball markets in the United States.
 Ruth was one of the first players to begin the long ball era still seen today.
 His charming character won him fans on and off the pitch, and his love for hotdogs and beer created a tradition among fans at baseball games.
 The Babe’s Dream statue was created by Susan Luery, and is a bronze statue located on the corners of West Camden Street and South Eutaw Street, at Oriole Park at Camden Yards, Baltimore.